Davidvandijcke/R3D/README.md

 ## How It Works 🔧

-R3D uses advanced local polynomial and Fréchet regression techniques to estimate how an entire distribution changes at a discontinuity threshold.
-Instead of just estimating E[Y|X] at the cutoff, we estimate the entire conditional quantile function Q_Y(τ|X) at the threshold!
+R3D uses advanced local polynomial and Fréchet regression techniques to estimate how an entire distribution changes at a discontinuity threshold when treatment is at a higher level of aggregation than the outcome variable.
+Instead of just estimating E[Y|X] at the cutoff, we estimate the entire *average* conditional quantile function Q_Y(τ|X) at the threshold.
+Note the word average!
+Unlike traditional quantile RDD, we are now sampling *random* distributions, which requires a different approach to estimation and inference.
+For more details on this fascinating subject, check out the supporting paper by Van Dijcke (that's me!)
+(2025 (that's now!)).

 ## Citation 📄